 The video below was produced in 2016, from Professor Carol Symes translation of the play.
 Staged at the Met Cloisters in New York City, directed by Kyle A. Thomas, and recorded in Champaign-Urbana, at the Chapel of St. John the Divine.
 It really is fabulous and genuinely watchable.

-La Seinte Resureccion – another French play that we at Beyond Shakespeare know very little about.
+La Seinte Resureccion – another French play that we at Beyond know very little about.
 See above.

 The Harrowing of Hell – something in English!
 We have recorded a full cast audio adaptation plus exploring session, which is available on the podcast.